foolishstudent14/BadLogin/README.md

 need 5 fields that have stupid and vague requirments

-annoying error page that clears the login entires and only says one requirement that you missed.
+annoying error page that clears the login entires and only says the first requirement that you missed.